hyphacoop/handbook/guides.md

 - If your must find a new timeslot:
   - Create a new poll.
 (We currently use [When2Meet](https://www.when2meet.com/).)
   - Leave ample time for completion (ideally 1 week).
-  - Check on non-responders in following days, and send (gentle) reminders as needed.
+  - Check on non-responders in following days and send (gentle) reminders as needed.

 ## Hosting a meeting